 About Election Season

 How candidates present themselves and use technology as part of their political campaigns fascinates me.
 In 2015, I began screencapturing candidate websites and social media profiles.
-More recently, this site now includes resources and tutorials on how to build and maintain a political campaign site, in part based on my experiences helping others.
+More recently, this site now includes resources and tutorials on how to build and maintain a political campaign site, in part based on working on a range of sites for local races.

 When using this site's resources, keep in mind that:

-- Your milage may vary, as the needs, goals, and budget of each campaign is unique
+- Your mileage may vary, as the needs, goals, and budget of each campaign is unique

 - While there is platform specific content (example: WordPress), there is relevant content for sites built on other platforms (examples: Wix and Squarespace) as well as campaign-centric platforms (example: NationBuilder)